Probability-turbulence divergence: A tunable allotaxonometric instrument for comparing heavy-tailed categorical distributions: Probability-Turbulence Divergence Allotaxonographs

-Finally, we see that the choice of $\alpha$=3/4 generates a list with 2-grams from across the rare-to-common spectrum.
-The balanced darker shadings of annotations in the histogram add further support.

-In reducing such a high dimensional categorical space---where each unique type represents a dimension---we have first collapsed the data to a 2-d histogram, and then to a 1-d list.
-Being able to find the shape in the histogram to which can apply an instance of probability-turbulence divergence gives us some suggestive proof in the pudding.
+\begin{textblock} \item In reducing such a high-dimensional categorical space---where each unique type represents a dimension---we have first collapsed the data to a 2-d histogram, and then to a 1-d list. \item Being able to find the shape in the histogram to which we can apply an instance of probability-turbulence divergence gives us some suggestive proof in the pudding. \end{textblock}